 The TWSA (an acronym for They Will Surf/Skate/Snowboard Again) days take place across nine states with each event attracting up to 50 athletes.
-When it rolls into town it does so with a wagon of adapted boards, water suitable wheelchairs, wetsuits, armies of volunteers (Citizens Of Humanity sponsored days at La Jolla and Malibu and founder Jerome Dahan and the team surfed with participants) and a surf celebrity or two.
+When it rolls into town it does so with a wagon of adapted boards, water suitable wheelchairs, wetsuits, armies of volunteers (Citizens Of Humanity sponsored days at La Jolla and Malibu and the team surfed with participants) and a surf celebrity or two.

 The programs debut event was held on Topanga state beach on September 11, 2001—the day the twin towers went down.
 LRO was unsure about proceeding with the event, but after a slow start, the surfing world’s top guys turned up—Kelly Slater, Laird Hamilton, Gabby Reece, Todd Burrows—as did the participants, and everyone had an incredible, life-altering day.

 “It was pretty cool to see the surf industry come together like that.
 All those legends in the water helping out—it was beautiful,” Jesse recalls.